Stratio/stratio-connector-commons/README.md

 This API includes a set of functional tests that accomplish the main body of Crossdata features.
 To run these generic tests is needed to:

-- Extend the functional test.
+-Extend the functional test.
 It is possible both override or ignore the test which features are not implemented.

-- Implement a ConnectorHelper.
+-Implement a ConnectorHelper.
 Here, the cluster configuration and the database specific properties are defined.
 Therefore, you could use different implementations to probe the tests with the desired configuration.

 The list of functional tests implemented is detailed [here](_doc/FunctionalTests.md).